 the coming academic year, and current projects include:

 A valued opportunity for young performers aged between 5 and 16 to come and play to one of the Menuhin School teachers.
 There are also group aural sessions, a concert, and a tour of the School.

-Our next Come and Play Day is Sunday 24 September.
+The date for our next Come and Play Day is to be confirmed.

 Choral singers are invited to come and sing in a scratch performance of one of the great choral works, accompanied by the Menuhin School's orchestra.

 Visits to homes for the elderly have been a feature of concert programming for many years, with groups of the School's pupils giving concerts of up to one hour in length and afterwards talking to the residents.